 We welcome and encourage you to provide us with your views on our standard of service delivery.
 Comment Cards will be provided for your use at all of our public offices and on our website here.
-You can also e-mail comments / suggestions to email@example.com or send your suggestion to the Customer Service Liaison Officer.
+You can also e-mail comments / suggestions to email@example.com or send your suggestion to the Customer Services Manager.

-Furthermore, the Council will operate a well-published, accessible, transparent and simple to use system for dealing with complaints and appeals about the quality of our service provided and the manner in which it was provided.
+The Council operates a well-published, accessible, transparent and simple to use system for dealing with complaints and appeals about the quality of our service provided and the manner in which it was provided.
 Full details of how you can make a complaint are set out in the Customer Complaint Leaflet available in all our offices and on our website here.